 Fuels on the West Lolo Complex are primarily fuel model 10 (mixed conifer with heavy dead and down).
 There are areas of fuel model TU5 (timber with shrub understory)as well.
 Fuels are starting to dry out from the multiple days of warming and drying.
 Fuel moistures have started to fall, but are still above levels of concern.
 1000 hour fuels remain available, but moistures are not critically low.
 ERCs have fallen below the 50th percentile range.
 Fire activity is limited to smoldering and creeping with minor smoke production.

 Firefighters will patrol and monitor the fire.

 |Projected Incident Activity|

 Once individual fires are fully contained and returned to the local district, they are removed from the 209 and no longer reported by the West Lolo Complex.
-The West Lolo Complex currently includes only the Thorne Creek fire.
+The West Lolo Complex currently includes the Thorne Creek and Deep Lookout fires.
 Fires that have been contained include Quinns, Upper Graves Creek, Thompson, Deep Creek, Sheep Creek, Cataract, Siegel Creek and Sunset.
 Percent containment has been adjusted frequently up and down as fires have been returned to home unit and removed from the complex.